Project News

 The Affordable Women’s Transitional Housing Project is a 4-storey building featuring a mix of 3- and 4-bedroom units to accommodate larger families.
 The main floor of the building also includes a commercial kitchen, shared amenity space, and communal indoor and outdoor areas.

-LOCATION: Winnipeg, on the traditional territory of the Anishinabe (Ojibway), Ininew (Cree), Oji-Cree, Dene, Dakota, and the birthplace of the Métis Nation
+LOCATION: On the traditional territory of the Anishinabe (Ojibway), Ininew (Cree), Oji-Cree, Dene, Dakota, and the birthplace of the Métis Nation, also known as Winnipeg, MB

 STATUS: Under construction with completion expected in 2023